 Just like anyone else, PIs can’t enter private property without the owner’s permission.
 To be clear, trespassing includes entering other people’s homes, offices, business premises, and storage facilities.

 Good private investigators don’t break the law because they don’t need to.
 They can obtain the information that they require legally.
 It turns out that what makes a good PI and what makes good TV are pretty much exact opposites.

-So Why Hire A Private Investigator?
+So Why Hire a Private Investigator?

 To this, we’d answer that you hire a private investigator for the same reasons you hire any other professional to do a job: convenience, quality, and efficiency.
-Good PIs promptly gather irrefutable, useable evidence without you having to lift a finger.
+Good PIs promptly gather concrete, useable evidence without you having to lift a finger.

 Private Investigations UK operates a network of professional investigators.
 If you need safe, legal service from a qualified detective, give us a call on 0800 002 9858.
 You’ll get friendly advice and a free 30-minute consultation.
 Alternatively, please send us a message, and one of our agents will get back to you today.